Karishma1003/amazon-aspect-aware-sentiment-analysis/README.md

 # amazon-aspect-aware-sentiment-analysis
-Aspect-Aware Sentiment Analysis of Code-Mixed Amazon Indian Reviews using XLM-RoBERTa
+Aspect-Aware Sentiment Analysis of Amazon Reviews using Django and RoBERTa